lpsinger/userguide/resources/aladin.rst

 multi-order sky maps encode *sampled images or functions on the sphere*.
 The multi-order sky map FITS format is a superset of the MOC FITS format, the only difference being that a multi-order sky map has values attached to each cell (probability density, distance estimates) whereas a MOC map does not.
-Future Aladin releases will support the LIGO/Virgo multi-resolution sky maps.
+Aladin version v11 supports the LIGO/Virgo multi-resolution sky maps.

 Running Aladin Desktop
 ----------------------